The digital transformation journey

 Accelerating the digital transformation journey: 5 key capabilities

-In August 2018, Infosys conducted a research study that identified five capabilities that help companies, including logistics firms, accelerate their digital transformation journeys: Agile and DevOps, automation and AI, design, learning, and proximity.
+In August 2018, Infosys conducted a research study that identified five capabilities which help companies, including automotive industry incumbents, accelerate their digital transformation journeys: Agile and DevOps, automation and AI, design, learning, and proximity.

 In our November 2018 executive survey, we looked deeper to understand company competencies in these areas.
-We found that companies with the highest Digital Maturity Index scores (i.e. visionaries) do indeed have the strongest abilities in all accelerator categories.
+We found that companies with the highest Digital Maturity Index scores (i.e., the visionaries) do indeed have the strongest abilities in all accelerator categories.

 Visionary companies have superior accelerator capabilities

 Each of the five digital capability accelerators above is each powerful in its own right, and we examine each of them on the pages that follow.
 Before looking at the accelerators individually, it is worth reviewing them holistically at a summary level.
 When we reviewed client and industry digital transformation programs, we found multiple successes in the past two years where one of the accelerators was dominant.

 However, in discussions with executives about the next 12 months and beyond, the consistent message was that multiple accelerators will increasingly be needed for future success.
 Agile and DevOps programs will be required for the uncertainty that accompanies the frenetic pace of change.
 The amplification and intelligence from automation and AI will be required to make sense of an increasingly complex world.

 Design will become a non-negotiable expectation that goes beyond functionality to experience, and will permeate more and more business functions.

 The rate of change faced by enterprises, and the necessity for widespread adoption, virtually guarantee that learning will be a core part of any lasting transformation.
 Finally, the location or proximity of work will be a major factor in capability and program planning, both for strategic intent and for cost management.

 Let’s examine each of these digital capability accelerators.